 - Remove from heat and let cool for five minutes.

-- Fill your frying pan 1/4 inch deep with vegetable oil.
+- Fill your frying pan at least 1/4 inch deep with vegetable oil.
 Heat until 350-375° F (your temperature probe should help determine the temperature).

 - Fry until light brown (2-3 minutes) then flip and fry an additional 2-3 minutes.